 When used with intention, they act as emotional signposts, helping audiences skim, connect, and react faster, especially on mobile.

-That’s why smart brands use emojis to shape tone, reinforce meaning, and create content that feels instinctively human without relying on long-winded copy.
+That’s why brands use emojis to shape tone, reinforce meaning, and create content that feels instinctively human without relying on long-winded copy.
 Here are a few more reasons why it works:

 1. Emojis Boost Engagement on Social Media